 Our Childhood Stroke handbook explains to children what happens when they have a stroke, and also has advice for parents.

 Watch our video 'What is a stroke', created as part of the Childhood Stroke Project in collaboration with the Evelina London Children's Hospital and thanks to the support of the Childwick Trust.

 Our Childhood Stroke question and answer sheets help inform families of what to ask in different appointment settings following a stroke.
 These have been developed through working with parents and professionals:

 - Questions to ask when your child starts or returns to school.

 - Questions to ask when looking for therapy services or attending therapy appointments.

-We've also developed a small medical information card for use by childhood stroke survivors.
+We've also developed a small medical information card (shown below) for use by childhood stroke survivors.
 If you'd like a free copy, please contact firstname.lastname@example.org